alicaglayan/Calculator/README.md

 # Calculator – It is a PHP test project.
 It is a test project.
-It can then be deleted or made a private repository.
+This project is not maintained.

 ## Installation with Composer